Saturday, December 22, 2007

 At some point in a relationship, a jealousy must take place.
 This jealousy causes the jealous party to increase their love for their significant other because they wish for a relationship that is not being satisfied due to, perhaps, a third wheel in the relationship.

 Typical procedure of courtly love also dictates that the girl play "hard to get."
-If a lover was easily won over, the love would not last because the difficulty of the task of obtaining that love was no
+If a lover was easily won over, the love would not last because the difficulty of the task of obtaining that love was not hard.
+A more difficult task yields a more lasting prize.

 Also, a romantic relationship entailed that the end of all actions ended with a thought of one's significant other.
 So if it wasn't enough to have to suffer for the relationship that they aren't happy with, one's mind was continually fettered with thoughts of love, distracting them from everyday routines.